* This is the Consumer Version. *

 People may have other symptoms depending on the cause of infectious arthritis, such as symptoms of Lyme disease, or swollen lymph nodes if the cause is an infected bite wound.

-Doctors typically suspect the diagnosis in people who have severe or unexplained arthritis and in people who have other combinations of symptoms that are known to occur in people who have infectious arthritis.
+Doctors typically suspect the diagnosis of infectious arthritis in people who have severe or unexplained arthritis and in people who have other combinations of symptoms that are known to occur in people who have infectious arthritis.

-The doctor often removes pus with a needle (aspiration) to prevent its accumulation because accumulated pus may damage a joint.
-If drainage with a needle is difficult (as with a hip joint) or unsuccessful, arthroscopy (a procedure using a small scope to view the interior of the joint directly—see see Tests for Musculoskeletal Disorders : Arthroscopy) or surgery may be needed to drain the joint.
+The doctor often removes pus with a needle (aspiration) to prevent its accumulation because accumulated pus may damage a joint and may be more difficult to cure with antibiotics.
+If drainage with a needle is difficult (as with a hip joint) or unsuccessful, arthroscopy (a procedure using a small scope to view the inside of the joint directly) or surgery may be needed to drain the joint.
 Aspiration is often done more than once.
 Sometimes a tube is left in place to drain the pus.
-Splinting of the joint (to keep it from moving) is done for the first few days to help ease pain, but physical therapy is also needed to strengthen muscles and prevent stiffness and permanent loss of function.
+Splinting of the joint (to keep it from moving) is done for the first few days to help ease pain, but physical therapy is then started to strengthen muscles and prevent stiffness and permanent loss of function.